Fully quantum fluctuation theorems: An intermediate quantum fluctuation theorem

 There exists a more general construction introduced in information theory, namely Petz recovery channel \cite{Petz86,Petz88,Barnum02,Hayden04}.
-Given a channel $\Phi$ and a reference state $\rho$ (that does not have to be a fix point of the channel $\Phi$) Petz recovery channel is defined as
+Given a channel $\Phi$ and a reference state $\rho$ (that does not have to be a fixpoint of the channel $\Phi$) Petz recovery channel is defined as

-Hence, Crooks time reversal emerges as a special case when $\rho$ is a fix point of $\Phi$.
+Hence, Crooks time reversal emerges as a special case when $\rho$ is a fixpoint of $\Phi$.
+In this context one may also note the discussions on time-reversals for quantum channels in \cite{Ticozzi09}.

 If we take $e^{-\beta H_E}$ as the reference operator, it is straightforward to confirm that the intermediate fluctuation relation (\ref{Fequiv}) can be rephrased as $\mathcal{F} = \widehat{\mathcal{R}}$, i.e., that the forward channel is equal to the Petz-transformation (\ref{avva}) of the reverse channel.